anonymous541575/mslr-arb-replication-package/README.md

 ## Candidate Bug Filtering

 The final function-level datasets were not constructed by directly accepting all candidate bug IDs from prior studies.
-Candidate bugs were checked against official bug/fix information, source-code context, software version availability, and the file-level aging-file scope from prior ARB studies.
+Candidate bugs were checked against official bug/fix information, software version availability, and the file-level aging-file scope from prior ARB studies.

 A candidate bug/function entry was retained only when all of the following conditions were satisfied:

 1. the affected file was within the file-level aging-file scope used by prior ARB studies;
 2. the corresponding official bug/fix information was available;
 3. the affected version could be mapped to an officially released and downloadable version;
-4. the available fix information or source-code context provided sufficient function-level evidence.
+4. the available fix information provided sufficient function-level evidence.

 Candidate entries were excluded when the affected file was outside the file-level aging-file scope, the version was only a test/release-candidate/non-official version without a suitable official-release mapping, or the available documents did not provide sufficient function-level evidence.